-Do you feel that you're necessary in all of the meetings you're invited (forced?) to join?
+Do you feel that you're necessary for all of the meetings you're invited (forced?) to join?
 If you can't give a clear and loud YES!, then you weren't probably needed and could have saved time.
 In fact, meeting fatigue is a growing epidemic among startups and small companies.

 What is meeting fatigue?
 One thing I hear from colleagues working at other companies is we don't have time for work, because there are so many meetings.
-While effective and constructive meetings are important for keeping the team aligned and involved, in majority of the cases they could have been replaced by a memo or an email.
+While effective and constructive meetings are important for keeping the team aligned and involved, in a majority of the cases they could have been replaced by a memo or an email.
 This leads in turn to hours of unproductive talking, boredom, and detachment.
-Low motivation caused by the meeting fatigue is a recipe for a disaster!
+Low motivation caused by meeting fatigue is a recipe for a disaster!

 Who should join my meeting?
-As a rule of thumb we recommend including following groups of people:
+As a rule of thumb we recommend including the following groups of people:

 - Organizer and/or facilitator of the meeting: it's most likely you and somebody appointed to facilitate the meeting (most of the time it will be… also you),